ktoroshchin/eventShuttle/README.md

 Removing Listeners

 Both the key and the event must be exactly the same as the ones provided to the addEventListener function.
-In JavaScript strings are objects; it's not needed to pass the same string object - only the values of the strings need to match.
 The listener function must be a reference to exactly the same function.
 This means you cannot use an anonymous function in your addEventListener call.

+Dont do this:
+eventShuttle.addEventListener('toolbarMode.mdoe', () => console.log('hello world'))
+You wont be able to remove this event listener. eventShuttle.removeEventListener('toolbarMode.mode', () => console.log('hello world'))

 ## Dispatching Events
 Sending an event through the eventShuttle is done with the dispatch function.

-eventShuttle.dispatch('unique.event.key' [, payload])
+eventShuttle.dispatch('toolbarMode.mode' [, payload])
 Any object, array or primitive can be sent along with the event via the optional payload parameter.
 The payload will be the second parameter provided to the event listeners.